ut2310/memory_management_take_home/README.md

   </workflow_control>

-This agent we're building memory management for takes theses inputs:
+This agent we're building memory management for takes these inputs:

 1. Plan Steps